Battarbee Bank is a recent small development located on the old Meadowvale Foods Limited site just off Wrexham Road.

 The Cemetery records show that on 11th March 1884, Frederick purchased plot number 6 at a depth of 9 feet for 3s and 3 pence.
 (30 & 1/4 p)

 This was for his first wife, Mary Ann Battarbee who died at the age of 29 and is recorded as being buried in the Malpas Cemetery on 11th March 1884.
-The cost of internment was £3, 14 Shillings and six pence. (£3.75p)
+The cost of internment was £3, 14 Shillings and six pence.(£3.75p)

-Fredericks Second Wife
+Frederick's Second Wife

-On the 26th March 1887, Frederick purchased plot number 7 for 3s and 3 pence.
+On the 26th March 1887, Frederick purchased plot number 7 for 3 shillings and 3 pence.
 (30 & 1/4 p)

-This was for his second wife, Elizabeth Battarbee, who died at the age of 36 and was buried on the same day.
+Elizabeth Battarbee, died at the age of 36 and was buried on the same day.

-It is also recorded that on 9th May 1887, a George Frederick Battarbee, age 3 months, was buried in the cemetery.
 These records suggest that Elizabeth died shortly after child birth and the infant only survived for 3 months without his mother's care.

-Fredericks Third Wife
+Frederick's Third Wife

 Frederick married again; this time to another Mary.

-They had a son, Richard because as the records show, on 13th November 1893 Frederick paid for plot number 41 for his son, Richard Battarbee aged 4, who was buried on 11th November.
+They had a son, Richard because as the records show, on 13th November 1893 Frederick paid for plot number 41 for his son, Richard Battarbee aged 4, who was buried on 11th November..

 Bernard Battarbee

-Bernard may (subject to further enquiry) have married Mabel Dodd and if so had two children, Olga and Peter.
+Bernard may (subject to further enquiry) have married Mabel Dodd and if so they had two children, Olga and Peter.

 Frederick married a Margaret Willetts and they had a son also called Fred.